Digital personalization: A roadmap for regional banks & credit unions

-It may seem counterintuitive, but digital is helping businesses, like banks, get more personal.
+It may seem counterintuitive, but technology such as artificial intelligence is helping businesses, like banks, get more personal.
 The difference today versus even just a few years ago is that, with impressive advancements in technology, we now have the ability to offer both the convenience of digital banking and a high-touch, ultra-customized experience online.
 They are no longer mutually exclusive, and that presents a major opportunity — and in some cases, a challenge — for regional and midsize banks and credit unions.

 Capitalizing on personalized experiences

-Indeed, the market is ripe for banks that provide more personalized and higher-valued service through their digital products.
-According to IBISWorld, regional banks in the U.S. have enjoyed 7.7% growth per year on average from 2015–2020.
+Indeed, the market is ripe for banks providing more personalized and higher-valued service through digital products.
+According to IBISWorld, regional banks in the U.S. grew 18.1% in 2022.
 There are many reasons for this growth, but looking at the tag lines of a few regionals gives you a better understanding of the value propositions and core values that they represent to their local markets:

-- The First National Bank of Long Island is “Where everyone knows your name”
+- The First National Bank of Long Island offers “Individualized solutions”

-As you look beyond the tag lines and dig a bit deeper into each of the banks, however, they are all faced with a similar challenge of bringing that high-touch, concierge-level service that they can deliver on in person to their digital banking products and strategies (assuming they even exist).
+As you look beyond the brand messaging and dig a bit deeper into each of the banks, however, they are all faced with a similar challenge of bringing that high-touch, concierge-level service that they can deliver on in person to their digital banking products and strategies.
 Seamlessly joining the two will make the end-to-end customer experience even more relevant, effective, efficient, and enjoyable.

 Defining digital personalization in banking